isabelroses/website/content/2023-wrapped.md

 ### New languages

 This year I learned a wide range of languages since I was in search for the prefect language for me.
 And I think I found it, but I'm still learning it.
-But the languages that I learnt this year were:
+But the languages that I learned this year were:

 - [Go](https://golang.org/), this is my main language now, and I'm really happy with it.
 - [Rust](https://www.rust-lang.org/), this is a really cool language, but I don't use it as much as I would like to, but I have made a few projects in it.